fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 > This is the High Priest's treasure chamber.
 His pet dragon, Sphynx, peers at you hungrily.
 "Sphynx eat now," it growls.

 The less we talk about the S half of the map, the better.
 Endless east/west hallways with traps at every intersection and 3x3 or 4x3 rooms with little warrens of rooms and hallways.
-The thing you really need to know is where the stairs down are, and I recommend following *The Fast Way* directions above for that: there's a door in the southwest corner of that starting quadrant that drops you a few steps from the stairs.
+The thing you really need to know is where the stairs down are, and I recommend following *The Fast Way* directions above for that: there's a door in the southwest corner of the starting quadrant that drops you a few steps from the stairs.

 If you accidentally find yourself walking through the secret door in the south wall onto row (00), you lose either way you walk.
 In the west corner is one of Bryan Fargo's favorite tricks, the Stasis Chamber.
 Blow past the warning sign and enter the Chamber and your characters will be paralyzed and effectively unable to move or turn.
 But you can *C7:APAR*, and conveniently you're at (00,00) so all you have to do is go Up 1 floor and you're at the exit.
 The effect goes away as soon as you move off that square.